New York and Vermont to Montreal Bike Tour

 Day 5: North Hero Island, VT to Montreal, QC Canada!

-50-Miles on the Verte Route bike road
+Options of 40 miles or 58 EFI miles on the Verte Route bike road

 Brush up on your French as today’s we ride along northern shores of Lake Champlain to Quebec along the Richelieu River to Montreal.
 Remember your passport as the final stretch into Montreal is not to be missed.